What is the best way to warm your soul on a wintry evening? Embrace the age-old Alpine drink known as Glühwein.

 In a holiday hurry?
 Jump ahead to the recipe, click here: The Best Glühwein Recipe.

-Made from the joyful tears of Santa’s drunkest elves, Glühwein is a delicious treat on cold winter nights.
+Glühwein is an especially delicious treat during the holidays.
 It wraps its arms around you and gives you a big, warm holiday hug just like that mall Santa did years ago.

-The ancient Romans are thought to have been the first to enjoy Glühwein.
-As they conquered Europe, they didn’t just leave behind ruins, but also wine’s enduring splendor.
+So where did Glühwein’s heart-warming qualities come from?
+The ancient Romans are thought to have been the first to concoct Glühwein.
+As they conquered Europe, they didn’t just leave behind ruins and nifty hairdos.
+They also left wine’s enduring splendor.
 Glühwein included.
-Germanic regions took quite a liking to this sweetly spiced goodness and made it a must-have during the holiday season.

 How to Make Glühwein